 Now let’s take a look at my shortlist of food processors equipped with dough blades that can be used to make bread dough.

 A food processor with a work bowl capacity of 11 cups, the Cuisinart FP-11GM runs on a motor power of 550 watts.
 Although it has been designed to support the cooking for vast groups of people, the product itself is not that humongous, just large enough to run effectively.
 The size of the food processor is its price: not the cheapest one in the bunch but not that expensive either!

 Attachments include an adjustable slicing disc and a reversible shredder, along with the primary function of chopping down dry food ingredients.
-The advantage of using this reversible shredder is that you can either choose for a coarse or a fine quality of shredding.
+The advantage of using this reversible shredder is that you can choose either a coarse or a fine quality shredding.